History of Trieste: Annexation to Italy

-In that same month of November (1918), at the end of the First World War, Trieste was united with Italy.
+In that same month of November (1918), at the end of the First World War, Trieste was occupied by the Royal Italian Army under the command of general Carlo Petitti di Roreto.
 The formal annexation of the city and Venezia Giulia, however, came only two years later, between November 1920 and January 1921, when it became effective with the Treaty of Rapallo.
-With the annexation, the importance of the Julian metropolis was somewhat curtailed Trieste found himself border town with a much more limited hinterland than in the past.
-Its port had also lost the potential user base that had determined the development and that it was formed from the entire Austro-Hungarian Empire, statehood dissoltasi definitely.
-For paliare, at least partially, this situation, the Italian state put in place against the city and its province an assisted economy policy, initiated by the last government of Giovanni Giolitti (1920-1921), it lasted throughout the fascist period (1922–1943).
-The main effort was made in the industrial sector, which, in the intention of the legislators, was to replace the port and commercial activities related to it, such as flying economy Trieste.
+With the annexation, the importance of the Julian metropolis was somewhat diminished: Trieste became a border city with a much more limited hinterland than in the past.
+Its port had also lost the potential user base that had lead to its development consisting of the entire Austro-Hungarian Empire, which had dissolved following the war.
+To at least partially mitigate these difficulties, the Italian state put in place a policy of economic assistance towards the city and its province, initiated by the government of Giovanni Giolitti (1920–1921), it lasted throughout the fascist period (1922–1943).
+The main effort was made to support the industrial sector, which legislators intended to replace the port and commercial activities related to it as the main drivers of the economy of Trieste.

+In 1923, Trieste was chosen as the capital of the Province of Trieste.